U.S. airlines stand by 737 MAX as some customers, nations reject it

 “It is well within my right to request a change in aircraft without a change fee when safety concerns have been raised about a particular aircraft.
 China, Indonesia, Ethiopian Airlines & Cayman Airways have all grounded these aircraft so obviously there is a concern,” the Twitter user posted.

-Unions that represent American Airlines’ flight attendants and pilots urged American Airlines Chief Executive Doug Parker to consider grounding the planes pending a thorough investigation.
-Flight attendants said they will not be forced to fly the aircraft if they feel unsafe.
+Unions that represent American Airlines’ flight attendants and mechanics urged American Airlines Chief Executive Doug Parker to consider grounding the planes pending a thorough investigation.
+Flight attendants said their contract allows them not to work if they feel unsafe.

 A separate union representing United Airlines flight attendants also urged the FAA to ground the jets and conduct an investigation into the 737 MAX.